 - Not following my own rules, or applying them inconsistently;

 - Unfairly holding one group to a different standard to another comparable group;

 - Excessive negativity beyond what can be considered constructive criticism.

 If you persuade me that I’ve been unfairly critical, I am not above apologising and retracting the review.
 If appropriate, I will publish a new review.
 If a retraction isn’t an appropriate resolution, I may instead consider changing details or adding a clarification.
 If there is a substantial change, I will normally add a footnote explaining what was changed.

-If you persuade me I’ve been unfairly positive, the review will probably have to stand – it would not be appropriate to retract a positive review just because someone else persuaded me the praise was unearned.
-However, I may think twice before promoting that play in the future.
+If you persuade me I’ve been unfairly positive, the review will probably have to stand – it would not be appropriate to retract a positive review just because you changed my mind.
+However, if you convinced me the praise was unearned, I may think twice before promoting that play in the future.